Coir: A Better Way to Start Seeds

 Eco-co Coir comes in bricks that expand to 10 quarts when rehydrated.

 Grow stronger seedlings, harvest bigger and earlier tomato crops and give yourself a green star for using a renewable resource.
-How simply add coir to your growing repertoire.
+Simply add coir to your growing repertoire.

 Using Coir for Seedstarting